iRevive/fmq/docs/concepts/receiving-sending.md

 ### High-level API

 The `def receiveFrame[A: FrameDecoder]: F[Frame[A]]` **blocks indefinitely** until a message arrives.
-Consumes multipart message automatically.
+Consumes a multipart message automatically.
 The method returns `Frame.Multipart` if message is multipart, otherwise returns `Frame.Single`.

 ## Sending